 (b) (U) Discovery of a ground of ineligibility of the K-1 applicant raises another issue of the petitioner's awareness of all of the factors associated with the fiancé́(e).

 (c) (U) You should use your discretion in determining whether to return the K-1 petition to USCIS in such cases.
 You should, however, first solicit from the petitioner information as to whether he or she was aware of the particular circumstance(s) and whether, in light thereof, he or she still wishes to proceed with the proposed marriage.
 If satisfied in this regard, you need not return the petition.
 If you have further questions about whether a petition should be returned to USCIS, contact VO/F and FPP.

 b.
 (U) K-1 Relationship Not Satisfactorily Bona Fide:

-(2) (U) If you find that the fiancé(e) or marital relationship is not bona fide but is a sham entered into solely for immigration benefits, you should refuse the visa application under INA 221(g) and return the K-1 or K-3 petition to NVC with a recommendation for revocation under cover of a memorandum detailing the specific, objective facts giving rise to post’s conclusion.
-Note that because the I-129F petition is only valid for four months USCIS rarely considers the revocation request and will places the petition into termination status.
+(2) (U) If you find that the fiancé(e) or marital relationship is not bona fide but is a sham entered into solely for immigration benefits, you should refuse the visa application under INA 221(g) and return the K-1 or K-3 petition to DHS through NVC with a recommendation for revocation under cover of a memorandum detailing the specific, objective facts giving rise to post’s conclusion.
+Note that because the I-129F petition is only valid for four months USCIS rarely considers the revocation request and will place the petition into termination status.
 All immigrant and K-1/K-3 petition revocation cases are to be routed through NVC to the approving USCIS service center of field office.

 9 FAM 502.7-3(C)(6) (U) K Visa Ineligibilities, Waivers